Department of Sociology and Anthropology Courses

 Typically Offered: Annually

-SOCL 269 — Sociology Of Education
+SOCL 269 — Education and Society

 A critical examination of education in the U.S., with a special emphasis on public schooling.
 This course considers how the functions and goals of education have changed over time, factors leading to the current crisis in education, and controversial programs for fixing the problems such as vouchers, charter schools, and multicultural education.